Qalipu First Nation: Permanent settlement in Newfoundland

-During the colonial period, when the French and British competed for claims to land in North America, the Mi'kmaq became allied with France with whom they traded.
-Together they raided settlements of the English in New England and in the Maritime provinces of the future Canada.
-In 1763, after France was defeated by Britain in the Seven Years' War, it ceded all its land east of the Mississippi River to Great Britain, including the Mi'kmaq's traditional land.
-After this, numerous British colonists entered that territory and tried to settle.
+During Canada's 18th-century colonial period, French and British forces warred for rights to North American land claims.
+The Mi'kmaq, and several other First Nations, became closely allied with France, with whom they frequently traded furs and other goods and necessities.
+Together, they raided British colonial settlements in New England, as well as the Atlantic regions of what would become Canada.
+In 1763, after France was defeated by Britain in the Seven Years' War, the country ceded all land east of the Mississippi River to Great Britain, including the Mi'kmaq long-held traditional land.
+After this, numerous British colonists entered the territories and tried to settle.

-Newfoundland, however, was still sparsely populated, and most Europeans lived on the eastern portion of the island and only in small isolated coastal settlements.
-The Mi'kmaq living on the island were essentially able to continue their traditional way of life on the island's west coast and in the interior.
-After the Beothuk people declined in the 1800s, the Mi'kmaq no longer shared Newfoundland's interior with anyone.
-In 1857, a colonial census of Newfoundland recorded Mi'kmaq settlements at St. George's Bay, Codroy Valley, Bay d'Espoir, and the Bay of Exploits.
+Newfoundland, however, was still sparsely populated, and most Europeans lived on the eastern portion of the island, in small and isolated coastal fishing settlements.
+The Mi'kmaq living on the island were, essentially, able to continue their traditional way of life on the island's west coast and within the interior.
+After the Beothuk people disappeared in the 1800s, the Mi'kmaq no longer shared Newfoundland's interior with another people.
+In 1857, a colonial census of Newfoundland recorded Mi'kmaq settlements at St. George's Bay, Codroy Valley, Bay d'Espoir and the Bay of Exploits.

-The English and other Europeans had little knowledge of the interior and relied on the Mi'kmaq as guides.
-In 1822, explorer William Cormack traversed Newfoundland's interior from Trinity Bay to St. George's Bay.
-He was guided by a Mi'kmaw man named Sylvester Joe.
-In the 1860s, the British hired some Mi'kmaq men to deliver the mail overland through a network of trails reaching the northern communities.
+The English and other Europeans had little knowledge of the interior and relied on the Mi'kmaq for support.
+In 1822, explorer William Cormack traversed the island's interior from Trinity Bay to St. George's Bay, guided by a Mi'kmaw man named Sylvester Joe.
+In the 1860s, the British hired a group of Mi'kmaq men for overland postal delivery via a network of trails to reach the northern communities.

-Late 19th century decline
+Decline

 In 1898, a railway was constructed across the island, giving Europeans greater access to Newfoundland's interior.
-Numerous Europeans came to hunt the caribou herds, causing a sharp decline in the species population.
-The caribou had served as one of the main sources of food for the Mi'kmaq and their decline adversely affected the survival of the Mi'kmaq.
-Starting in the 1920s, global fur prices began to decline as well, and some Mi'kmaq left trapping to work for Europeans as loggers.
+Numerous settlers thus arrived to hunt the caribou and moose, in addition to other animals, causing a sharp decline in local wildlife populations.
+The caribou, for example, had served as one of the main sources of food and supplies for the Mi'kmaq, and their decline adversely affected the survival of the people.
+Starting in the 1920s, global fur prices began to decline as the demand for fur dropped, resulting in some Mi'kmaq quitting trapping to work for Europeans as loggers.